Kanawha-Valley-Homebrew-Club/kvhomebrew.club/src/events/2023/02/february-club-meeting.md

   - title: Tasting Circle Reviews
     url: https://airtable.com/shrCKVhC34Es3vJhE/tblsQerytT3Q51ivN
 ---
-During this month's meeting we will have our regular business and tasting circle, but the emphasis will be on our “Coal Country” submissions.
+During this month's meeting we will have our tasting circle, last two off flavor kit samples and the emphasis will be on our “Coal Country” submissions.
 We hope to see you there!